jgreene100/Ast207/book/docs/index.md

 # AST207: A Gateway to Science: Observational Astronomy in the James Webb Era

-Welcome to the course website for AST207 at Princeton University!
+Welcome to the course website (password: `AST207`) for AST207 at Princeton University!

 ## Course Description